g30elipse/mukut-portfolio-nextjs/_posts/background.md

 ## Education
 Completed my 12th(Higher Secondary) in 2012.
-Then, went on to pursue Engineering in Computer Science.
+Went on to pursue Engineering in Computer Science.
 Then, I received my B.E(Bachelor of Engineering) in Computer science in the year 2016.
 Following which, I felt, I could push myself to do Masters since it just takes 2 years.
-So, I prepared and managed to get myself an admission for M.Tech (Master of Technology) specializing in Human Computer Interaction and completed it in the year 2018.
+So, I prepared and got myself in Indian Institute of Information Technology, Allahabad(now Prayagraj) for M.Tech (Master of Technology) specializing in Human Computer Interaction and completed it in the year 2018.

 ## Work
 After completing my education, I have been working as a Frontend Developer since 2018.
 Surprisingly, being an introvert, I feel like this is the perfect job for me.
 Have been enjoying what I'm doing as a developer.
 Exploring new technologies around my domain has always been exciting for me.